sunfounder/arduino_starter_kit/docs/source/5_parallel_series_circuit.rst

 Series Circuit vs. Parallel Circuit
 ------------------------------------------

-In our previous lessons, we've successfully constructed a simple circuit with an R3 Board, a resistor, and an LED.
+In our previous lessons, we've successfully constructed a simple circuit with an Arduino Uno R3, a resistor, and an LED.
 The current in this setup flows in a series configuration: from the board's Pin 13 pin, through the LED, through the resistor, and back to the GND pin.
 This is a straightforward example of a series circuit.

 But as we delve deeper into the world of electronics, we encounter circuits that are more complex, comprising components arranged in series or parallel.
 To comprehend these arrangements and their implications on current and voltage, we need to familiarize ourselves with circuit diagrams, also known as schematic diagrams.